bm2yogi/flaco/_posts/2025-04-10-dont-you-care-if-we-drown.md

 ### For Discussion:
-1. What are the major themes of this passage?
+1. What are the major themes of these passages?
-2. How do you understand these parables?
+2. What do you understand these parables to mean?
 3. What do these passages teach us about Jesus and God's plan of salvation?
 4. What do you make of the disciple's question, "Teacher!
 Don't you care if we drown?!"
 5. What do you make of Jesus' response?
 4. What does the story of the boat in the storm tell us about ourselves?
 5. What does Jesus want us to learn from this?
+6. What do these passages teach us about how are we to live our lives as men, husbands, fathers, sons and leaders in our community?